Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 +   `basic.py`
 +   `reference.docx` (for conversion to Word format)

-The basic example shows how to define a set of simulations with varying parameters, run the simulations and then analyse the results.
+The basic example shows how to define a set of flexible mesh models with varying parameters, run the models and then analyse the results.

 To run the example, move to the directory containing `basic.py` and then call Python: